8 Plus Skiing Tips That Will Help Any Skier

 Okay, the next tip is for anyone who wants to learn how to ski backwards!
 Now, before you do this, please check your mountains rules when it comes to skiing backwards, every mountain is different on this.
 Most mountains, this isn’t an issue, but I know Gore Mountain, in New York, you are NOT allowed to do this.
 Thus, I wouldn’t want you to get in trouble, solely because you didn’t know the rules.

-Anyways, this is more of an advanced skiing technique or just fun in my opinion, but skiing backwards is just like skiing forwards, only in reverse.
-Basically, you make a backwards pizza, or V shape with your skis, while your eyes look over your shoulder, to make sure you don’t hit anything or anyone.
+Anyways, this is more of an advanced skiing technique or just fun in my opinion.
+So, skiing backwards is just like skiing forwards, only in reverse.
+Basically, you turn around, make a backwards pizza, or V shape with your skis, while your eyes look over your shoulder, to make sure you don’t hit anything or anyone.
 Then, turn how you normally would, as when you ski forwards.
 Then, you can slowly ski without the pizza, like you would normally learn how to ski forwards.

 8. Skiing on Ice

 The next tip, I have, is for skiing on ice.
-Now, skiing on the ice, is never ideal, but if you’re from the east, you know, it’s unavoidable.
-I worked as a ski instructor at Jay Peak, for one year, and got some awesome advice throughout my entire season.
-One piece of advice that I got from one of the seasoned instructors, was how to ski on the ice.
+Now, skiing on the ice, is never ideal, but if you’re from the east, you know, it’s inevitable.
+I worked as a ski instructor at Jay Peak, for one year, and got some awesome advice throughout my season.
+One piece of advice that I got from another seasoned instructor, was how to ski on the ice.
 He taught me, to do skidded turns on the ice, instead of digging in your edges, as you’d normally do.

-So, to do a skidded turn, you make your turn, and skid your skis along the ice, instead of digging your edge, as you’d normally do when there’s more snow, to get a good grip.
+So, to do a skidded turn, you make your turn, and skid your skis along the ice, kind of like side stepping.
+I would try this instead of digging your edge into the trail, as you’d normally do when there’s more snow, to get a good grip.
 Then once you’re off the ice, I advice to go back to digging in your edges.
+I only advice “skid” turns when it’s straight up ice.
+Try to find the next snow patch as soon as possible.

 9. Skiing on Steep Terrain

-Okay, here are some steep skiing tips.
 My biggest tip for skiing steep terrain is to side step.
 In my mind, there are two different types of side stepping.
 The first, is turning to the side and letting your skis/ankles roll down the mountain.
-You don’t turn, you just let your skis roll.
+You don’t turn, you just let your skis roll by slowing rolling your ankles down towards the mountain.
 The second, is literally, stepping down the mountain with your skis on.
 Again, you will turn to one side, then step your downhill ski down the mountain then your uphill ski down, then continue this process until you feel comfortable turning.

 10. Ski Carving Tips

 Ski carving tips is basically how to make “pretty” turns when skiing.
 These are the turns that everyone RAVES about when skiing, the nice edgy turns that racers make.
-To make these kinds of turns, you will have to be making parallel turns, thus you need to be at least at an intermediate to advanced skier.
-Once you are making parallel turns, when you are transferring your weight from one side to the other, that’s when you will also roll your ankles, like you do when side stepping.
-After rolling your ankles, that’s when you will start to dig in your edges to make the nice “pretty” turns of skiing.
+To make these kinds of turns, you will have to be making parallel turns.
+To make these turns, you want a wider stance with your skis, so you have the power in your legs, to really dig in your edges.
+I would say hip with distance apart is good.
+Then, start skiing and when you start to transfer your turn to the other side, that’s when you want to roll your ankles a little more and really use your legs to dig in your edge of the ski.
+You’ll start to make carvings in the snow with your turns if you do this correctly.

 Related Post: The Top Ski Resorts in the North East

 And that concludes my skiing tips and tricks.
-I hope you learned something new, to help you with your skiing, or how to dress warmer, and your overall skiing experience.
-Thank you so much for reading, and hope you can get out skiing or snowboarding sometime soon!
+I hope you learned something new, to help you with your skiing.
+Even if it was just a tip on how to dress warmer or if it helped with your overall skiing experience, I hope you learned something new.
+Thank you so much for reading, and I hope you can ski/snowboard sometime soon!
 Thank you and take care!